 Jessica Markowitz, Senior Guide

 Jessica grew up in a small town in southern New Jersey where she spent most of her free time hiking, camping, kayaking, biking and snowboarding.
 Her love of the outdoors led her to attend college in Denver, CO.
 While in Colorado she continued to enjoy the outdoors, hiking and skiing in between classes.
 In her last year of college Jessica studied abroad spending 5 months in New Zealand.
 She recently graduated earning degrees in both environmental science and film production.
-This summer will be Jessica's first season guiding with Spirit Walker Expeditions and she is very excited to continue her adventures with us in Gustavus.
+This summer will be Jessica's second season guiding with Spirit Walker Expeditions and she is very excited to continue her adventures with us in Gustavus.

 Emily Moody, Senior Guide